an-mistral/Bio-Gene-Expression-Analysis/README.md

 ## Project Overview
 Breast cancer is a heterogeneous disease comprising multiple molecular subtypes.
-One aggressive subtype is HER2-positive cancer, characterized by amplification of the ERBB2 (HER2) oncogene and accounting for roughly 11–30% of cases.
+One aggressive subtype is HER2-positive cancer, characterized by amplification of the human epidermal growth factor receptor 2 (HER2/ERBB2) oncogene and accounting for roughly 11–30% of cases.
 This project compares RNA-seq profiles of HER2-amplified versus non-amplified breast tumors to identify differentially expressed genes (DEGs), key pathways, and potential clinical biomarkers.
 The aim is to elucidate HER2-driven molecular mechanisms and their clinical significance.
 In particular, we seek DEGs and enriched pathways that distinguish HER2+ tumors and may suggest targets for therapy or prognosis.